deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

   and can have piece of mind of not being responsible for any data, and not having to program identity management and social discovery UIs.

-- **Bye Bye to dependencies on an org or project that enshittiffies**:
+- **Bye Bye to depending on an org or project that enshittiffies**:
   Messengers, as decentralized runners of webxdc apps in chat groups, can not hold web app developers, their users or data hostage.
   Consult [Cory Doctorow's "Ulysses Pact"](https://pluralistic.net/2024/11/02/ulysses-pact/)